-No material cash income taxes were paid by Peyto for the year ended December 31, 2011.
-Within the context of current commodity prices and capital spending plans, Peyto does not expect to be taxable before 2016.
+No material cash income taxes were paid by Peyto for the year ended December 31, 2012.
+Within the context of current commodity prices and capital spending plans, Peyto does not expect to be taxable before 2017.
 This future tax horizon will also fluctuate depending on the ultimate nature and timing of Peyto's acquisitions and dispositions.
-Once it is taxable, Peyto expects that its capital spending will help shelter taxes and would expect cash taxes to average less than 15% of cash flow, which is not dissimilar to other oil and gas production companies.
 If crude oil and natural gas prices were to strengthen beyond the levels anticipated by the current forward market, Peyto's tax pools would be utilized more quickly and it may experience higher than expected cash taxes or payment of such taxes in an earlier time period.
 However, it is difficult to give guidance on future taxability as Peyto operates within an industry that constantly changes given acquisitions, divestments, capital spending, dividends and overall commodity prices.
-See "Risk Factors - Taxation of Peyto".
+See "Risk Factors".